OfficeDev/microsoft-teams-sample-todo/README.md

 > **Note:** To re-upload an updated package, with the same `id`, click the 'Replace' icon at the end of the tab's table row.
 Don't click 'Upload' again: Microsoft Teams will say the tab already exists.

 > It is advisable to have multiple configs, one per environment.
-The names of the zip files can be anything such as `todo.dev.zip`, `todo.prod.zip` etc.. but the zip must contain a `manifest.json` with a unique `namespace`.
+The names of the zip files can be anything such as `todo.dev.zip`, `todo.prod.zip` etc. but the zip must contain a `manifest.json` with a unique `id`.
+For more information on creating manifests, see [documentation on MSDN](https://msdn.microsoft.com/en-us/microsoft-teams/createpackage).

 ## Code walk through